treygrainger/solr-in-action/README.txt

 main directory ($SOLR_IN_ACTION) named: sia-examples.jar

-3. To make it easy for you to run the examples, we built a simple driver application that processes command-line args and launches the example you want to run.
-Basically, the driver allows you to just pass the name of the example you want to run and it will figure it out.
+3. Several chapters include executable code examples.
+To make these easy to run, we built a simple driver application that allows you to just pass in the name of the example you want to run and it will figure it out.

 To run a specific example from the book, use the java -jar command to launch the executable JAR you built in step 2 above.